 Which grades are open for Admissions in 2017-2018?

 Our intake years for 2017-2018 are: Year 1 (K1) to Year 10 (C1) only.
-The College will not be admitting students into Year 11 (C2) or A Levels as the College roll is full.
+The College will not be admitting students into Year 11 (C2).
+The College will offer limited places for boys of outstanding ability based on Cambridge external exams results for entry into H1 (Year 12) or Cambridge AS level.
+This will be advertised in early July, 2017.
+Aitchison has a thirteen year schooling programme.
 By far the largest intake is in Year 2 (K2).
 Year 1 (K1) is reserved exclusively for boarders from distant or remote areas.

 How does Aitchison determine the numbers of boys to be admitted?